bmkramer/101innovations-survey-data/README.md

 During the sprint, we will be using this etherpad to share thoughts, ideas, code snippets etc.: https://public.etherpad-mozilla.org/p/sprintutrecht

+## Issue list
+We added a [list of (broadly formulated) issues] (https://github.com/bmkramer/101innovations-survey-data/issues) to work on.

 ## Further Information

 - The project [Innovations in Scholarly Communication] (https://101innovations.wordpress.com/about-1/)